layla4321/BIS15W2024_Group14/exploratory_analysis/Exploratory-Data-Analysis.md

 ![](Exploratory-Data-Analysis_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

-3. How does the sex of the nest builder correlate with our continuous variables?
+**3. How does the sex of the nest builder correlate with our continuous variables?**

 Nest builder and mean clutch size:

 ```r
 dataset %>%